SamuelNovak/links-benchmarks/large_types/README.md

-This collection contains slightly modified versions of [`nbody_layered.links`](https://github.com/links-lang/links-benchmarks/blob/main/handlers/nbody_layered.links) (as of [`31e6ea5`](https://github.com/links-lang/links-benchmarks/commit/31e6ea55a6f50d14d3dc32dc235786d8b4297e2d)).
+This collection contains slightly modified versions of [`../handlers/nbody_layered.links`](../handlers/nbody_layered.links).

 The original program uses a handlery abstractions to numerically simulate the Solar system.
 Some of the physics functions have quite complex types, and that is what I targeted here.

 The files included here are described below.
 They can also be diffed with the original, I only made minimal changes.

-Note you need to run Links either with the config file [`nbody_layered.config`](https://github.com/links-lang/links-benchmarks/blob/main/handlers/nbody_layered.config) (included), or with options `--enable-handlers --set=effect_sugar=true`.
+Note you need to run Links either with the config file [`nbody_layered.config`](nbody_layered.config) (included), or with options `--enable-handlers --set=effect_sugar=true`.

-* **`nbody_layered_type_error.links`**: There is a type error in a fold function within the function `universe`, caused by tuple at line 365, which is only supposed to have two elements.
+* **[`nbody_layered_type_error.links`](nbody_layered_type_error.links)**: There is a type error in a fold function within the function `universe`, caused by tuple at line 365, which is only supposed to have two elements.
 This is a very small perturbation, and a realistic one - the program has signatures and nice aliases for compound types; however, it produces a massive type error - mostly due to the complexity of the function type, but the expanded vectors do not help.

   ```links
   nbody_layered_type_error.links:359: Type error: The function